 The other option for this part of the itinerary is to hire a car for a few days to drive to the Cinque Terre and drop it off when you arrive in Milan.
 The drive from Florence to the Cinque Terre takes around two hours and thirty minutes.
 A car is also useful for getting between the fishing towns while you’re there if you’re not a big walker.

-How to Spend 2 Days in Cinque Terre
+How to Spend Your Time in Cinque Terre

 While in the Cinque Terre, base yourself in the area’s largest town of Monterosso al Mare for two nights.
 Locanda Il Maestrale is a gorgeous hotel right by the beach.

 On your first evening, enjoy a romantic evening boat ride from Monterosso along the coastline to see all of the colorful little fishing villages turn golden in the setting sun.
 Trust me, this will be one of the highlights of your trip!

 For your full day, throw on your walking shoes and hike along the Cinque Terre trail (the #2 Sentiero Azzurro).
 You’ll be able to take in the scenic coastal views of the beautiful national park while visiting several of the picturesque towns.
 Don’t forget to try some locally produced pesto.